tinyspeck/glitch-locations/README.md

 <a href="http://www.glitch.com">Glitch</a> was a browser-based MMO created by
 <a href="http://tinyspeck.com">Tiny Speck</a>.
 This repository contains the
-source code for the game's customizable avatars.
+artwork and source code for all of the locations in the game.

 ## License ##